JohannMG/MessagingMock/README.md

 ##Version Log

 **0.7**
-Update MyAAA JSON to latest specs— Now includes ICP Message All default passwords now appended with 12345 to meet length expectations.
+- All default passwords now appended with 12345 to meet length expectations.
+- Adds Get Customer endpoint
+- Adds Get Authentication endpoint

 **0.6**
 Added the MyAAA menu endpoint for both logged in and out users.